mrdimosthenis/scala-synapses/docs/readme.md

 Every function is efficient because its implementation is based on lazy list and all information is obtained at a single pass.

-For a neural network that has huge layers, the performance of its `predict` and `fit` methods can be further improved by using their parallel counterparts, `parPredict` and `parFit`.
+For a neural network that has huge layers, the performance can be further improved by using the parallel counterparts of `predict` and `fit` (`parPredict` and `parFit`).

 ### Create a neural network for testing